rileythomp/voronoi/README.md

 | ![tree](images/stainglass/tree.png)     | ![tree3](images/stainglass/tree3.png)   | ![tree5](images/stainglass/tree5.png)   |
 | ![tree2](images/stainglass/tree2.png)   | ![tree4](images/stainglass/tree4.png)   | ![tree6](images/stainglass/tree6.png)   |

 A quadtree is a tree data structure where each node has 4 children.
 It is used to represent the image by having each quadrant be the average colour of the image in that region.
-An metric similar to standard deviation for colour is used split the quadrant with the largest colour error.
+A metric similar to standard deviation for colour is used split the quadrant with the largest colour error.
 This has the effect of gradually increasing resolution.

 | Original                       | Quadtree Image                      | Quadtree Gif                         |
 | ---                            | ---                                 | ---                                  |